• IEA Programs

 Scholarship Program

 In addition to direct assistance for children, the Illinois Elks became aware of the growing need for physical therapists to help handicapped children.
 Since 1970, the program has provided financial aid to college students in the physical therapy field.
 In 1992, this scholarship program was expanded to include the field of occupational therapy.
 The intervening years have seen the program grow from two applicants in 1970 to over 250 applicants in recent years.
 The funding for the scholarships has been expanded when available and always on an equal basis with the direct help aspects of the overall program.
 Recent years have seen over 140 students receiving assistance each year.
 The development of continuing funding for this program is critical to its expansion.
+For those who have no such funding in their area, they can still acquire some cash through games like 카지노.

 Search this Website